GetStream/AvengersChat/README.md

 - And a lot of features by Stream Android SDK!

 ## TODO
+Anyone can contribute to our open source project!
+Please kindly read this [Contributing Guideline](https://github.com/skydoves/AvengersChat/blob/main/CONTRIBUTING.md) before contributing to our project. 😎
 - [ ] Creating group chats by selecting users.
 - [ ] Access user info dialog everywhere.
 - [ ] Login with a new custom hero.